 The amount of distributable income at the end of any distribution period will be determined by the Responsible Entity.
+Under the AMIT tax rules, the Fund may make cash distributions that differ from taxable income attributed by the Fund to Unitholders.
+See section 7 for further information.

-The Fund's NAV per Unit will normally fall after the end of each distribution period.
+The Fund's NAV per Unit will normally fall after the end of each distribution period if a distribution is payable.
 Consequently, if you invest just before the end of a distribution period, some of your capital may be returned to you as income in the form of a distribution.